Mac Jones Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- The 242.4 passing yards the Jaguars yield per game makes them the NFL's 13th-ranked pass defense this season.
+- The Jaguars are conceding 242.4 passing yards per game this season, the NFL's 13th-ranked pass defense.

-- The Jaguars' defense is sixth in the NFL, conceding 1.3 passing touchdowns per game.
+- The Jaguars have conceded 20 passing TDs this year (1.3 per game), ranking them sixth among NFL defenses.

 Recent Performances

-- He also tacked on 33 yards on six carries, averaging 5.5 yards per attempt without a touchdown.
+- He also carried the ball six times for 33 yards, averaging 5.5 yards per carry on the ground.

-- Jones has thrown for 463 yards (154.3 ypg) to lead New England, completing 52.5% of his passes and collecting two touchdown passes and four interceptions over his last three appearances.
+- Jones has racked up 463 passing yards (154.3 per game) and has a 52.5% completion percentage this year (42-of-80) while throwing two touchdowns and four interceptions over his last three games.

+- He has added 42 rushing yards on 12 carries, averaging 14.0 yards per game.

 Jones' New England Teammates